10 Frozen Michigan Lighthouses to See in the Winter

 If you go, plan enough time to explore the eastern Upper Peninsula, and Tahquamenon Falls.
 It’s quite stunning the winter when the falls partially freeze.

 Grand Island East Channel Lighthouse

 On the central southern coast of Lake Superior lies Munising where a quaint wooden lighthouse sits surrounded by the Pictured Rocks National Lakeshore.

 Built in 1868, it lasted about forty years before being decommissioned due to difficulties maintaining the light and its lack of visibility from Lake Superior.
 Still, it stands as a ghostly structure in the snow, capturing the attention of visitors who admire its weathered look.

 As beautiful as these lighthouses are to see in the winter, they are equally pretty in the spring, summer and summer fall months.
 Why not add a few of them to your Michigan travel bucket list and start planning your Michigan getaway now?

 About the Author

-Bella DiMascio is a content writing intern for mymichiganbeach.com.
+Bella DiMascio is a Content Editor for mymichiganbeach.com.
 She grew up in the Detroit suburb of Westland and later attended Western Michigan University in Kalamazoo where she majored in Communication Studies and minored in English: Writing.
 Creative writing has been a hobby and interest of Bella’s since she was in elementary school.
 She is thrilled to be using her talents to highlight the Great Lakes State.
 Outside of writing, Bella enjoys getting outside with her two Australian Shepherds, playing video games, and binging shows on Netflix.

 We love spreading the word about the beauty of Michigan and the many Michigan activities throughout the year.
 Please use the buttons below to share this post with others.